grafana/alloy/docs/developer/writing-component-documentation.md

 specific block, describe that component behavior in the documentation section for that block instead.

-It is acceptable to provide Flow configuration snippets for the arguments if it aids documentation.
+It is acceptable to provide configuration snippets for the arguments if it aids documentation.

 ### Blocks